-Spinal headaches are very intense headaches.
-Spinal headaches occur after a procedure such as a spinal tap (lumbar puncture) or epidural block (during labor and delivery).
-Alternatively, they may also be referred to as post-dural puncture headaches or epidural headaches.
-Certain procedures involving the spine may cause headaches.
 Approximately one in 100 and one in 500 patients experience post-dural puncture headaches following an epidural or spinal injection.
 In addition to myelograms, spinal taps, and epidurals, these procedures are also used to provide anesthesia.
-If you are one of the many people who suffer from headaches, you may be looking for information on headaches treatment.
+If you are one of the many people who suffer from headaches, you may be looking for information on headache treatment.
 This site provides information on the different types of headaches and how to treat them.

 After undergoing a spinal procedure, many people do not experience headaches.
 A person with these headaches typically feels better when lying down and worse when sitting up or standing.
 If you suffer from a headache, you may be able to relieve the pain at home by taking care of yourself.
 It usually subsides within a few days.
 Moreover, the duration of spinal headaches typically ranges from a few hours to a few days.
-However, if it lasts for a long time, you should see a doctor.
+However, if it lasts for a long time, you should see a pain doctor in Dallas.

 Why Is This Different From Regular Headaches?